anexia/k8s-external-dns-webhook/README.md

 The Anexia Webhook Provider is provided as  an OCI image in [ghcr.io/anexia/k8s-external-dns-webhook](https://ghcr.io/anexia/k8s-external-dns-webhook).

+A full tutorial of the ExternalDNS in combination with Anexia CloudDNS can be viewed in the [official ExternalDNS tutorials](https://kubernetes-sigs.github.io/external-dns/latest/docs/tutorials/anexia-engine/).

 The following is an example deployment for the Anexia Webhook Provider:

 ```bash